Hadron

-Hadrons are categorized into two broad families: baryons, made of an odd number of quarks (usually three quarks) and mesons, made of an even number of quarks (usually two quarks: one quark and one antiquark).
+Hadrons are categorized into two broad families: baryons, made of an odd number of quarks (usually three), and mesons, made of an even number of quarks (usually two: one quark and one antiquark).
 Protons and neutrons (which make the majority of the mass of an atom) are examples of baryons; pions are an example of a meson.
-"Exotic" hadrons, containing more than three valence quarks, have been discovered in recent years.
 A tetraquark state (an exotic meson), named the Z(4430)^{−}, was discovered in 2007 by the Belle Collaboration and confirmed as a resonance in 2014 by the LHCb collaboration.
 Two pentaquark states (exotic baryons), named P(4380) and P(4450), were discovered in 2015 by the LHCb collaboration.
-There are several more exotic hadron candidates and other colour-singlet quark combinations that may also exist.
+There are several other "Exotic" hadron candidates and other colour-singlet quark combinations that may also exist.

 Almost all "free" hadrons and antihadrons (meaning, in isolation and not bound within an atomic nucleus) are believed to be unstable and eventually decay into other particles.
 The only known possible exception is free protons, which appear to be stable, or at least, take immense amounts of time to decay (order of 1034+ years).
-By way of comparison, free neutrons are the longest-lived unstable particle, and decay with a half-life of about 879 seconds.
-Experimentally, hadron physics is studied by colliding hadrons, e.g. protons, with each other or the nuclei of dense, heavy elements, such as lead or gold, and detecting the debris in the produced particle showers.
+By way of comparison, free neutrons are the longest-lived unstable particle, and decay with a half-life of about 611 seconds, and have a mean lifetime of 879 seconds, see free neutron decay.

+Hadron physics is studied by colliding hadrons, e.g. protons, with each other or the nuclei of dense, heavy elements, such as lead (Pb) or gold (Au), and detecting the debris in the produced particle showers.
 A similar process occurs in the natural environment, in the extreme upper-atmosphere, where muons and mesons such as pions are produced by the collisions of cosmic rays with rarefied gas particles in the outer atmosphere.

 Terminology and etymology

-The term "hadron" is a new Greek word introduced by L.B.
-Okun and in a plenary talk at the 1962 International Conference on High Energy Physics at CERN.
+The term "hadron" is a new Greek word introduced by L. B. Okun in a plenary talk at the 1962 International Conference on High Energy Physics at CERN.
 He opened his talk with the definition of a new category term: